Edward Mifflin: Business career

 Mifflin worked for the Sporting News in St. Louis, Missouri, as a textile sales executive and as a director and vice president of a textile firm in Wilmington, Delaware.

 Mifflin became a close friend of Ted Williams while working at the Sporting News and is credited with convincing Williams to stay in baseball longer in order to improve his baseball statistics before retirement.

 Political career

 Mifflin was a member of the Delaware County Republican Committee from 1958 to 1962.
 He served as tax assessor for Delaware County from 1960 to 1963.
 He was elected to the Pennsylvania House of Representatives for Delaware County in 1962 and was reelected in 1964 and 1966.
 He became a member of the Appropriations Committee and served as chairman of the Labor Relations Committee.
 In 1968 Mifflin was elected to the newly created Pennsylvania House of Representatives, District 161 and was reelected in 1970.
 He died in office on January 2, 1971, and was succeeded by Edmund Jones.

-Mifflin is interred at the Springfield Friends Meeting House Burial Ground in Springfield, Pennsylvania.